jsa4000/Getting-Started-Microservices/devops/ansible/README.md

 > Check there are **no** dependencies **issues** depending on linux distributions. i.e. Check this [link](https://www.josharcher.uk/code/ansible-python-connection-failure-ubuntu-server-1604/) for Ubuntu 16.04 reference.

-### Configuring SSH with Ansible

-Ansible needs to be able to connect to the servers via ssh that are included inside the inventory.

-SSH keys are used to establish connection between the servers.
-In this case, the public key generated is copied/added into the servers that are going to be provisioned.

-- Connect to the control where ansible is installed

-        vagrant ssh ansible

-- Create a public and private ssh keys using ``ssh-keygen``. *Press enter until complete*.

-        ssh-keygen -t rsa -b 4096

-> Two new files (private and public) have been created.
-Also creates a file called authorized_keys and known_hosts

-- copy the public-key to the desired Servers ``ssh-copy-id <user>@<host>``

-        ssh-copy-id vagrant@10.0.0.11
-        ssh-copy-id vagrant@10.0.0.21
-        ssh-copy-id vagrant@10.0.0.22

-> **Password** for vagrant images is ``vagrant``

-- Try to connect to the servers using ``ssh <user>@<host>`` or ``ssh -i rsa_key.pub <user>@<host>``

-        ssh vagrant@10.0.0.11

-> Be sure the seconds command is not needed so it works in Ansible

-- Finally, test if Ansible connect to the host in inventory using ssh.

-        ansible -i /ansible/hosts loadbalancer -m ping
-        ansible -i /ansible/hosts all -m ping

 ### Create Ansible with multiple-nodes using Vagrant

 This section will provide the scripts necessary to deploy some virtual machine and a Control manager using Ansible.